 One of the lesser-known benefits of pre-workout is that it can improve your focus.
 People tend to get distracted if pre-workout can help with mass building or losing weight.

 Focus is still needed for an intense workout, though.
 Luckily, several brands have ingredients that can help you focus.

 However, not all of them have the correct dosage or combination for it to affect you.

 So let's dive right in and take a close look at the best pre workout supplements on the market and see if they can actually improve your focus.

 Our Top Pre-Workouts For Focus

 1 -Transparent Labs BULK Pre Workout(Editor's Choice)

-They chose ingredients that not only help with bulking up but also to help with concentrating while working out.
+They chose high quality ingredients that not only help with bulking up but also to help with concentrating while working out.

 It has several elements that help with focusing, including N-Acetyl L-Tyrosine, L-Theanine, and Caffeine Anhydrous.